Nigeria's President Buhari heads to UK for more medical treatments

 "I will be traveling to the United Kingdom tomorrow, to see my doctor, at his request.
 Will be away for four days; back in Abuja on Saturday, May 12," Buhari said on Twitter Monday.

 It will be the fourth time Buhari will seek medical treatment in the UK.
-His spokesman said Buhari saw hi doctor last week in London on his way back from Washington where he had met with the US President Donald Trump at the White House.
+His spokesman said Buhari saw his doctor last week in London on his way back from Washington where he had met with the US President Donald Trump at the White House.

 "In the course of the technical stop-over for aircraft maintenance in London on his way back from Washington last week, the President had a meeting with his doctor," his aide Garba Shehu said in a statement.